 - Pack wipes.
 Things get messy, whether you have toddlers or teens.
 Accidents happen, and you’ll be glad to have some wipes on hand for when they do.
 Whether it’s a drink spilling in the car or something getting tossed on the plane, wipes are a handy resource for controlling the fallout!

 - Grab-bag your greens.
-It’s impossible to know what food or food like items you are going to find when traveling, what airports carry health food and where you can find them when pinched for time.
-There are so many companies filling in this space, from Vega to Healthy Skoop.
+It’s impossible to know what food or food like items you are going to find when traveling, which airports carry healthy food and where you can find good food when pinched for time.
+There are so many companies filling in this space, from Garden of Life to Vega.
 Grab a few of their single serves and throw them in your bag.
-When your short on greens, they come in handy, and that fiber and nutrition help keep things running smoothly.
+When you are short on greens, they come in handy, and that fiber and nutrition help keep things running smoothly.

 - Bring running shoes.
 You can lace them up any where any time.
 If you suddenly find yourself with some monstrous travel delay, you can walk.
 If you are visiting family and just need a breather, you can lace them up and get outside.
 It is one of the first things to go in my bag every trip.